VJavier05/VJavier05/README.md

   A web-based platform for handling school permits, requests, and approvals online.

 - **Ecommerce Website** (HTML / CSS / JavaScript / Python (FLASK) / Dart (FLUTTER) / SQLITE)
-  An online shop where users can browse products, add items to their cart, and place orders easily also includes both admin and seller.
+  An online shop where users can browse products, add items to their cart, and place orders easily.
+It also includes admin, seller, and rider roles, and has a mobile application built with Flutter.

 - **Victoria HRIS** (HTML / CSS / JavaScript / Python (FLASK) / MYSQL)
   A Human Resource Information System for employee management, leave tracking, performance evaluation and other HR process.